Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have been widely applied in various fields~\cite{deng2009imagenet,goodfellow2016deep}, but at the same time showed devastating vulnerability to adversarial samples.
+Deep Neural Networks (DNNs) have been widely applied in various fields~\cite{deng2009imagenet,goodfellow2016deep}, but at the same time showed devastating vulnerability to adversarial samples.
 That is, images crafted with maliciously-designed perturbations, namely adversarial examples, can easily mislead well-trained DNNs into wrong predictions~\cite{szegedy2013intriguing,goodfellow2014explaining}.
-To resist adversarial examples, there has been a series of empirical defenses against adversarial attacks, \textit{e.g.}, adversarial training and its variants\cite{madry2018towards,zhang2019theoretically,rice2020overfitting}.
-Besides, various methods for \textit{certified robustness}~\cite{wong2018provable,zhang2019towards,zhang2021boosting} have also attracted increasing attention in recent years, where the robustness of DNNs for images perturbed by Gaussian noises $\mathcal{N}(0,\sigma^2I)$ is focused.
+To resist adversarial examples, there has been a series of empirical defenses against adversarial attacks, \textit{e.g.}, adversarial training and its variants~\cite{madry2018towards,zhang2019theoretically,rice2020overfitting}.
+Besides, various methods for \textit{certified robustness}~\cite{wong2018provable,zhang2019towards,zhang2021boosting} have also attracted increasing attention in recent years, where researches focus on the robustness of DNNs for images perturbed by Gaussian noises $\mathcal{N}(\mathbf{0},\sigma^2\boldsymbol{I})$.
 A certifiably-robust classifier guarantees that for any input $\mathbf{x}$, the predictions are kept constant within its perturbed neighborhood bounded commonly by the $\ell_2$ norm.

-Randomized smoothing~\cite{lecuyer2019certified,cohen2019certified,yang2020randomized} (RS) is considered as one of the most effective $\ell_2$-norm certifiably-robust defenses.
-With RS, any base classifier (DNN) can be formulated into a {smoothed} and certifiably-robust one by giving the most probable prediction over the Gaussian corruptions of the input.
-Cohen \textit{et al.}~\cite{cohen2019certified} firstly proved a tight robustness guarantee of RS and achieved state-of-the-art results on large-scale DNNs and complex datasets.
-Various related works have been developed for a more robust base classifier with RS.
+Randomized Smoothing (RS,~\cite{lecuyer2019certified,cohen2019certified,yang2020randomized}) is considered as one of the most effective $\ell_2$-norm certifiably-robust defenses.
+With RS, any base classifier can be formulated into a smoothed and certifiably-robust one by giving the most probable prediction over the Gaussian corruptions of the input. ~\cite{cohen2019certified} firstly proved a tight robustness guarantee of the smoothed classifier in RS and realized empirical implementation to large networks and data sets, \textit{e.g.}, ResNet-50~\cite{he2016deep} on ImageNet~\cite{deng2009imagenet}.
+Afterwards, various works have been developed for training a robust base classifier against Gaussian noises, so as to strengthen the certified robustness of the smoothed classifier in RS-based methods.
 These works can be mainly categorized as two types: extra regularization terms~\cite{li2019certified,zhai2019macer,jeong2020consistency} and enhanced data augmentation techniques~\cite{salman2019provably,jeong2021smoothmix}.